 It’s estimated that as many as 11% of women between the ages of 15 and 44 suffer from endometriosis, a painful gynecological condition.
 For many women, endometriosis causes abdominal pain and bloating and can affect bowel health and function.
-If you suffer from endometriosis and have gastrointestinal symptoms, visit SoHo Gastroenterology: Dr. Murray Orbuch, MD, which has two locations in SoHo, Manhattan.
+If you suffer from endometriosis and have gastrointestinal symptoms, visit SoHo Gastroenterology: Dr. Murray Orbuch, MD, with two convenient locations in SoHo and the Financial district, Manhattan.
 Dr. Orbuch can discuss your treatment options to reduce your discomfort and improve your quality of life.
 Call your nearest New York City office or request an appointment online today.

 Endometriosis is a gynecological condition in which your endometrial tissue, which is the tissue that lines your uterus, grows outside of the uterus.

 In most women with the condition, the endometrial tissue grows on the ovaries, fallopian tubes, and/or outer surface of the uterus.
 But the endometrial tissue can grow on other areas of your body, including your bowel and rectum, as well as your bladder and vagina.